pub downgrade

 versions of all dependencies.

-See the pub get
+See the pub get documentation for more information

 on package resolution and the system package cache.